How does mileage affect my car insurance?

 The best way to avoid problems with your car insurance and still pay a fair rate is to be honest and calculate your mileage as accurately as possible.
 If your mileage varies widely on an annual basis, discuss this exception with your car insurance agent.

 The insurance company is not going to hold you to every mile you estimate.
-This is just a gauge to determine if you drive 7,500 miles or less every year or if you drive more than 10,000 miles every year.
+They use your estimate to gauge if you drive 7,500 miles or less every year or if you drive more than 10,000 miles every year.

-If you are not a frequent driver, your car insurance should be somewhat less than the person who wears out a car every couple of years.
+If you are not a regular driver, your car insurance should be somewhat less than the person who wears out a car every couple of years.
 Mileage of 7,500 or less annually is usually considered average and should garner you a fair rate.